Wahpeton micropolitan area

-The Wahpeton Micropolitan Statistical Area, as defined by the United States Census Bureau, is an area consisting of two counties - one in southeast North Dakota and one in west central Minnesota, anchored by the city of Wahpeton, North Dakota.
-As of the 2010 census, the μSA had a population of 22,897.
+The Wahpeton micropolitan area, as defined by the Census Bureau, as comprising all of Richland and Wilkin Counties in North Dakota–Minnesota, anchored by the city of Wahpeton.
+As of the 2020 census, the population was 23,035 and was estimated to be 23,019 in 2025.

-The Wahpeton Micropolitan Statistical Area is a component of the Fargo-Wahpeton, ND-MN Combined Statistical Area.
+The Wahpeton micropolitan area is a component of the Fargo–Wahpeton, ND-MN Combined statistical area.